 No, DigiTrust does not inherently support any of the Do Not Track proposals, though does not interfere with any member company’s choice and ability to do so.

 DigiTrust does not serve ads, and therefore isn’t affected by software installed to block ads.
 DigiTrust merely issues a standardized token for the industry to use, once consumer notice and consent has been achieved.
-We do not expect ad blockers to start blocking cookie notice windows/disclosures.
+We expect ad blockers to refrain from blocking the cookie notice windows (or any consumer disclosures) required of publishers for regulatory compliance reasons.